Lord of Abernethy

 The Lord of Abernethy was from the 12th century to the 14th century the hereditary holder of the church and lands of the Scottish monastery at Abernethy.
 It gradually evolved alongside the title Abbot of Abernethy, displacing that term in extant sources by the end of the 13th century.
 It was held by the descendants of Gille Míchéil, Earl of Fife.

 As Lord Abernethy, it is a subsidiary title of the Dukes of Hamilton and Brandon.
 The Mormaers and Earls of Fife had enjoyed the privilege of crowning new Kings of Scots.
 Following the failure of the main MacDuff line, and after the execution of the Stewart Murdoch, Earl of Fife in 1425, the privilege fell back to the second line of MacDuffs, those of Abernethy.

 Through them this honour was regarded as passing to the Douglas Earls of Angus, notably at the coronation of James III in 1460 when George Douglas, 4th Earl of Angus proclaimed "There!
 Now that I have set it upon your Grace's head, let me see who will be so bold as to move it."

 This continuity has survived to the current era, most notably at the coronation of Queen Elizabeth II in 1953, when the then Lord Abernethy and Angus, Douglas Douglas-Hamilton, 14th Duke of Hamilton bore and presented the Crown of Scotland to the Queen at St. Giles' Cathedral.
 Hamilton's son the 15th Duke, and the 16th Duke performed similar duties at the opening of Scottish Parliaments since 1999.

-Abbots and lords of Abernethy
+History

 The abbots of Abernethy were descendants of Gille Míchéil, Earl of Fife.
 The abbacy may have been held by Áed (called Hugo or Eggu and other Latinised forms), son of Gille Míchéil, but the abbacy is first attested when Áed's son Orm is confirmed in possession of it by King William of Scotland in the 1170s, in condition for making concessions favorable to the King's new monastic establishment at Arbroath Abbey.
 The title of Abbot disappears in the sources during the abbacy of Laurence, with the title of dominus predominating: